Norman Forbes-Robertson

 Norman Forbes-Robertson (24 September 1858 – 28 September 1932), known professionally as Norman Forbes, was an English actor and art dealer.
-He was the brother of actor Sir Johnston Forbes-Robertson and a friend of Ellen Terry, Oscar Wilde, Edward Elgar and Henry Irving.
+He was the brother of actor Johnston Forbes-Robertson and a friend of Ellen Terry, Oscar Wilde, Edward Elgar and Henry Irving.
 Together with Bram Stoker, he helped to organize Irving's funeral; a large body of letters connected with this event still exist.